gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 were as poor as themselves.*

-*Unable to bear the house's emptiness, Vurt sold it for half what it had been worth a year before---it was a poor market, when so many stood empty.
+*Unable to bear the house's emptiness, Vurt sold it for half what it had been worth a year before—it was a poor market, when so many stood empty.
 He was on his way to Tomb Hill to look for work as a caravan guard when he saw a palace clerk painting a notice on the wall in Six Ears Square.
 The Captain of Avaunt…  a bonescuttle…  passage